Please contact the Scholarship Committee at firstname.lastname@example.org for any questions about Undergraduate Continuing Student Scholarships.

 In order to apply for a scholarship

-Applicants must submit (via online links described in the Undergraduate Continuing Student Scholarship email sent out approximately two weeks before the application deadline, which can be found on the TUJ Undergraduate Program Academic Calendar for a given semester):
+Applicants must submit (via online links described in the Undergraduate Continuing Student Scholarship email sent out approximately two weeks before the application deadline, which can be found on the TUJ Undergraduate Academic Calendar for a given semester):

 - A personal statement